esource-consortium/fhir-clinical-research/CR Core VitalSigns.md

 #### Example Usage Scenarios:

-The following are example usage scenarios for the CR Core-VitalSign profile:
+The following are example usage scenarios for the CR Core-VitalSigns profile:

 - Query for vital signs belonging to all Patients on a clinical trial